lethalbit/clank/README.md

 	</tbody>
 </table>

+## Examples

+A collection of examples will be put in the [examples](./examples/) directory to show how to use Clank to consume C++ code once it is at a point where that is possible.

 ## Configuring and Building

 The following steps describe how to build Clank, it should be consistent for Linux, macOS, and Windows, but macOS and Windows remain untested.